MarioRuiz/nice_hash/README.md

 Take a look at a full example: https://gist.github.com/MarioRuiz/824d7a462b62fd85f02c1a09455deefb

-### Adding other values on real time when calling `generate` method
+### Adding other values on run time when calling `generate` method

-If you need a value to be supplied for your key on real time every time you call the `generate` method you can use `lambda`
+If you need a value to be supplied for your key on run time every time you call the `generate` method you can use `lambda`

 ```ruby
     my_hash = {